nod-ai/llm-dev/llama_benchmarking.md

   --tensor-parallelism-size 8
 ```

+## 7. Download sharded irpa files
 Larger sharded irpa files (e.g. 70b, 405b) will be stored in `sharkblobs` soon.
 Otherwise, you can copy the 70b/405b f16 sharded irpa files from the `SharkMi300x` machine (long copy time):
 ```
 scp nod@10.23.233.219:/data/llama3.1/weights/405b/fp16/tp8/* .
 ```

+## 8. Generate the sharded IR

-Sharded - You need to use the unranked sharded irpa file to generate the sharded IR:
+You need to use the unranked sharded irpa file to generate the sharded IR:

 ```
 python3 -m sharktank.examples.export_paged_llm_v1 \